 We have a limited number of sewing machines that you can use during the session on a first-come, first-served basis.
 If you bring your own machine, it will need to be PAT tested before you can use it.
 This can be done on site at the first session.

 Our learners' wellbeing and safety is our prime concern and we ask that you work with us to ensure safe working practices.
 We realise that some equipment e.g iron, overlockers, specialist sewing machine feet etc. is used by multiple users at times.
 Equipment is maintained and upgraded regularly.
 You may work out a rota with your tutor to ensure that everyone has access to all facilities.
 There are sanitising facilities in the classroom for your convenience.

 Food and Drink

 Only bottled water in a sealed container is allowed, please keep it in your bag when not in use.

-If you would like to speak to the tutor, let us know and we will arrange for our experienced teacher to contact you.
+BAEC runs mixed ability patchwork and quilting courses at the Kentwood centre with our experienced tutor Elizabeth Coates.
+If you would like to speak to the tutor, let us know and we will arrange for our teacher to contact you.

 Patchwork classes take place in an accessible room on the ground floor, in the new building.